edulinq/quizgen/docs/syntax.md

-# QuizGen Markdown Syntax
+# QuizComp Markdown Syntax

-The Quiz Generator uses [Markdown](https://en.wikipedia.org/wiki/Markdown) for text fields (unless specified otherwise).
+The Quiz Composer uses [Markdown](https://en.wikipedia.org/wiki/Markdown) for text fields (unless specified otherwise).
 Specifically, we use the [CommonMark](https://commonmark.org/) standard (v0.31.2) for Markdown.
-This means that most Markdown tutorials you encounter will usually work for the Quiz Generator.
+This means that most Markdown tutorials you encounter will usually work for the Quiz Composer.
 You can stick to CommonMark references if you want to be fully safe, but most simples cases are the same across all Markdown standards.